Our Success: Read About Our Past Cases

 Allen County | $420,000 Pre-suit Settlement

-Pre-suit settlement for a 22-year-old female traveling home to Columbus after visiting her grandmother in Chicago.
+This was a pre-suit settlement for a 22-year-old female traveling home to Columbus after visiting her grandmother in Chicago.
 She was critically injured when an oncoming vehicle suddenly drove left of center and struck her car head-on.
-Leeseberg & Valentine not only secured the policy limits from the driver’s insurance company, but was able to uncover additional insurance coverage through an umbrella policy to ensure Ms. Mijajlovic was properly and adequately compensated for her injuries, lost wages, and emotional damages.
+Leeseberg & Valentine not only secured the policy limits from the driver’s insurance company but was able to uncover additional insurance coverage through an umbrella policy to ensure that Ms. Mijajlovic was properly and adequately compensated for her injuries, lost wages and emotional damages.

 Doe v.
 Dr. Jane